 .
 It’s possible to buy a screen for $80 or more and DIY the job, but you run the risk of creating additional damage.

-Or, you can pay $25 and enjoy the peace of mind in having your laptop repaired by experts.
+Or, you can pay $25 and enjoy the peace of mind of having your laptop repaired by experts.
 And if anything else happens within your warranty period, you can just file another claim.
-There are no limits to the number of claims made with Upsie.
+Customers can make unlimited claims up to the purchase price of the device.

 For the cost of a specialty pizza and soda, you can get your laptop fixed and connect again with the digital world.
 That’s not a perk your manufacturer’s warranty offers, but it’s one that makes investing in an Upsie warranty well worth the up-front cost.